scylladb/scylladb/docs/design-notes/wasm.md

 # WASM support for user-defined functions

-This document describes the details of WASM language support in user-defined functions (UDF). `wasm` is one of the possible languages to implement these functions in, aside `lua`.
+This document describes the details of WASM language support in user-defined functions (UDF).
+The language `wasm` is one of the possible languages to use, besides Lua, to implement these functions.

 ## Experimental status